Ballygawley, County Tyrone: Transport

 Ballygawley railway station (on the narrow gauge Clogher Valley Railway) opened on 2 May 1887 but was shut on 1 January 1942.

-The town is served by Bus Eireann Expressway Route 32, connecting the town to both Dublin and Letterkenny.
+The village is served by Bus Eireann Expressway Route 32, with service to both Dublin and Letterkenny.

 Education

 Schools in the area include Richmond Primary School, St. Mary's Primary School and St Ciaran's College.

 Sport

 Errigal Ciarán GAC is the local Gaelic Athletic Association club.

 Demography

 19th century population

 The population of the village decreased during the 19th century: